 His interest in biology was piqued early on while experimenting with his own neurochemistry.

-He has an MS in Plant Evolutionary Ecology and is wrapping up a PhD in the same at OSU.
+He has an MS in Plant Evolutionary Ecology and is currently finishing a PhD.

 Writer & Contributor

 Eden believes that people should experience incredible things.
 It’s healthy, he thinks, to be proven wrong, rendered speechless, or left deeply convinced, or not convinced, about one’s beliefs.

 He also believes that psychedelics are one of many vehicles out there that offer such profound experiences.

 So he works for the psychedelic cause as an un-tarnisher of tools that can bring on life-changing moments.

 Vlad is a firm believer in the self-organizing nature of universal systems.

 He sees psychedelics as a gift from the universe, a tool and blessing, helping us reveal and heal our deepest fears and hurts.

 His work and pleasure is in understanding natural and man-made systems, appreciating them and finding ways in which they may be improved.